oseynnes/SMA/README.md

 https://imagej.net/Fiji/Downloads

 **__Step 2__**: After downloading and running Fiji, you need to gather a few **dependencies**.
 First, click `Help` from the dropdown menu in Fiji, then choose *Update*.
 In the Updater window, select `Manage update sites`.
 In the window that appears, you will notice that some boxes are already ticked.
 This means that if/when an update is released for the corresponding programme, your machine will automatically install it at the first opportunity.
 Scroll down the list and tick the **BIG-EPFL** and **Biomedgroup** update sites.
-Then, click the `Add update` site button and scroll to the bottom of the list, where a new update site has been added.
+If in addition you want to install the **latest version** of SMA (not the **original one**, see next section), click the `Add update` site button and scroll to the bottom of the list, where a new update site has been added.
 Modify the details of the new site as follows (to modify a section, double-click it):

 Name | URL                         | Host
 ---- | ----------------------------|-----------
 SMA  | https://sites.imagej.net/SMA | webdav:SMA

 After entering the details, make sure that the box to the left of the SMA text is ticked.
 Click *Close* once you have finished editing.
 Click `Apply changes` to confirm the installation.
 Close Fiji and re-open it.
 You are now ready to use SMA.

 **__Optional step 3 (recommended)__**: It is convenient to **add the SMA macro to the list of available plugins** so that you can run SMA from the dropdown menu.
 Otherwise you’ll need to open the file from the Fiji macros folder, and run it manually.
+**Latest version:**
-To add SMA to the Plugins dropdown list, start an update via `Help > Update`.
+To add the latest version of SMA to the Plugins dropdown list, start an update via `Help > Update`.
 In the ImageJ Updater window, select `Advanced mode`.
 With "View all files" as a View option, search for "SMA".
 If the "Status/Action" column says "Not installed" for the row "plugins/SMA_*version_number*.ijm", select the row, click `Install`.
 Click `Apply changes` to confirm the installation and restart.
 The SMA macro should now appear at the bottom of the dropdown Plugins list.
+**Original version (1.7.1):**
+Simply download the file `SMA_171.ijm` and save it in the Fiji `Plugins` folder or in a subfolder.
+It will appear in the corresponding menu (e.g. Plugins › SMA 171 or Plugins › MyScripts › SMA 171) after restarting the program.

 **__Optional step 4__**: **To analyse movie frames** (see limitations in the companion article) with SMA, movies must first be imported into Fiji and converted into image sequences (NB: movies can also be converted in advance using some other software).
 This is possible if the update site for the **FFMEG** plugins is added (follow the procedure described above).
 **Opening a movie externally:**